Melania Trump’s Red Dress: Pictures From Florida Rally Have The Internet Buzzing

-Melania Trump’s red dress has the internet buzzing, with pictures of the First Lady’s outfit from a Florida rally going viral across social media.
+Melania Trump’s red dress has the internet buzzing, with pictures of the first lady’s outfit from a Florida rally going viral across social media.

 Though she rarely made appearances during the 2016 presidential campaign and has remained in New York while Donald Trump moved into the White House, Melania showed up to the president’s rally on Saturday in Melbourne, Florida, wearing a form-fitting red dress that earned high marks from the internet.